 This document sets out the principles and practices of the recruitment, selection and admissions policy that applies to all applications for prescribed HE courses received by the College.
-This includes the following awards at level 4, 5, 6 and 7: HNC, HND, Foundation Degrees, Bachelor Degrees, Professional Graduate Certificates and Diplomas, and Masters Degrees.
-Students on such courses may be attending full time, part time or by distance learning.
+This includes the following awards at Level 4, 5, 6 and 7: HNC, HND, Foundation Degrees, Bachelor Degrees, Professional Graduate Certificates and Diplomas, and Masters Degrees.
+Students on Higher Level Teaching Assistant (HLTA) courses may be attending full time, part time or by distance learning.